medeiros/medeiros.github.io/_posts/2020-11-23-Kafka-Schema-Registry-REST-Proxy-Concepts.md

 In addition, a common data format for the messages must be adopted.
 This data format must support schemas and evolutions of data, and must be lightweight.
-[Apache Avro](https://avro.apache.org/) is a most used data format.
+[Apache Avro](https://avro.apache.org/) is the most used data format.

 An Avro file has both Schema and Data.
 But in the Schema Registry adoption, what happens is the following: